Deciding who to use to develop your business website can be confusing.

 Based on your requirements, are they able to supply a fixed price quote?

 As with many industries, web development can be difficult to quote for.
-The developer should bear any additional costs if the project takes more hours to complete than they estimated.
+The developer should bear any additional costs if the project takes more hours to complete than they estimated, unless the scope of the project has changed and additional costs agreed to with you.

 Are there any additional hidden costs?

-It’s important to know if there are any ongoing costs or charges that may relate to your website, such as hosting fees.
+It’s important to know if there are any ongoing costs or charges that may relate to your website, such as hosting or maintenance fees.

 If they source images, fonts and graphics, will there be ongoing costs related to copyright?